Minding the Night

 How you can help strengthen the emotional well-being of nightlife and hospitality workers

-When you register for—and attend—this free webinar from 24HourNation, learn what cities and employers can do to better mitigate the adverse consequences of working at night.
+This 24HourNation webinar, recorded Monday, Jan.
+22, 2024, can help cities and employers know what they can do to better mitigate the adverse consequences of working at night.

 You may work at night or have employees who work at night.
 Healthcare workers, first responders, manufacturing workers, and other after-dark professions may be critically important to your city’s economy.